cobleg/EnergyFinancialMarkets/Capacity Investment Scheme.md

 The scheme favors dispatchable or firm capacity.
 Also, there is a focus on least-cost and there is an implied enhanced [contestability](https://www.investopedia.com/terms/c/contestablemarket.asp) between eligible projects via a competitive tender.

+The underlying [[swap]] structure is intended to reassign financial risk associated with operating the project (facility).
+The risk of revenue under-recovery is assumed by the Australian Government while the risk of revenue over-recovery is assumed by the [[SPV]] as Project Owner.
+The effect is to reduce the uncertainty of future revenue variability and thus enhance the financeability of the projects.

 #CIS